wujameszj/CourseProject/README.md

 ## Usage

-Currently supported algorithms are LDA and Top2Vec.
-The former is implemented via [gensim](https://radimrehurek.com/gensim/auto_examples/tutorials/run_lda.html) while the latter via [top2vec](https://github.com/ddangelov/Top2Vec).
-Both Python packages are available via pip.

 The app has two components:
 - a sidebar for user input and control parameters
   1. choose dataset
-  2. set number of topics and other parameters for LDA (Top2Vec does not require users to specify any parameter)
+  2. set number of topics and other parameters
   3. search topic models with a keyword
 - the main pane for displaying results
   - each algorithm has a dedicated column, lined up side-by-side for ease of comparison
   - topics are shown via wordclouds, where word size corresponds to term weight
   - documents returned from keyword search are displayed in height-adjustable boxes

+Currently supported algorithms are LDA and Top2Vec.
+A simplified overview and comparison of the two is available in this tech review [note](https://github.com/wujameszj/tech_review/blob/main/techreview.pdf).

 ## Reflection and Future Work